J.J. McCarthy rallies Vikings in 4th quarter of his debut for 27-24 win over Bears

 “It’s not a play-call thing, it’s not anything like that,” Williams said.
 “It’s just being able go out there and execute the plays that are called and be able to execute them at a high level.
 That’s something that we take pride in and today that didn’t happen.”

-Wright, who played for Minnesota last season, jumped the route on a pass intended for Jefferson early in the third and went untouched along the sideline for his first career touchdown.
+One thing the Bears will have to clean up is the penalties.
+They committed 12 for 127 yards.

+“We made too many mistakes there late in the game, myself included,” Johnson said.
+“There were a number of things I could have done better, there were a number of things a lot of guys could have done better.”

-Vikings: LB Blake Cashman left with a hamstring injury. ...
+Vikings: LB Blake Cashman left with a hamstring injury and will have an MRI. ...
+O'Connell said CB Jeff Okudah would be evaluated for a concussion after he was hurt at the end of the game. ...
 S Harrison Smith (illness) did not travel with the team. ...
 OT Christian Darrisaw, coming back from a torn ACL last season, was inactive.

 Bears: The Bears were missing three important defensive players, with CB Jaylon Johnson (groin), CB Kyler Gordon (hamstring) and LB T.J.
 Edwards (hamstring) inactive.